By Marcin Wojtyczka

 - Put handheld or portable electronics (VHF, mobile phone, EPIRB, PLB, sat-com etc.) temporarily inside a metal oven.
 There is a theory that the oven on a yacht can act as a Faraday cage, protecting anything inside it from the effects of electrostatic discharge (ESD)

 - As the storm gets turn off all electronics and use traditional dead reckoning navigation.
-Modern kit has increasingly efficient internal protection, but manufacturers still advise turning it off
+The modern kit has increasingly efficient internal protection, but manufacturers still advise turning it off

 - Stay down below as much as possible